 Keep this branding consistent throughout your website and everywhere else.
 If you have a social media account for your freelancer services, apply it there as well.
-Do the same for any document that comes from you such as your freelance invoice, downloadable resources, freelance contract, freelance proposals, and the like.
+Do the same for any document that comes from you such as your web design invoices, downloadable resources, freelance contract, freelance proposals, and the like.
 Creating these documents with your branding is easy with Bonsai’s suite of freelancer tools.

 Your freelance portfolio website is all about you as a freelancer and the services you can provide your potential clients.
 Make it easy for your website visitors to access all the information relevant to you and your services.